Ashh-Z/Image-to-Image-Translation-using-GANs/README.md

 Refer to the original github repo for instruction to download the dataset and model checkpoints.

 We provided the pre processed IDD dataset along with a trained checkpoints on IDD for both pix2pix and cycle gan.
+The checkpoints can be downloaded from here [drive link](https://drive.google.com/drive/folders/1vhpKfG1oPiBLbFeO2i5QGTyHoWmbqHfz?usp=sharing).
+These checkpoints should be put in ```/checkpoints``` folder.
 We also train a classifier on cityscapes dataset for evaluation [[classifier link]](https://drive.google.com/file/d/1sldVGqclsgOFHXSZngFfQeEldHSXZsEi/view?usp=drive_link), this needs to be placed in ```../scripts/eval_cityscapes/caffemodel```

 These were not given in the official github repo.